 - Navigate to the ThawSpace and create a new folder called “LabStats”.

-- Generally the T drive (or a network drive can be used if it has a letter associated with it).
+- This is generally the T drive, but a network drive can be used if it has a letter associated with it.

 - Create a symbolic link by running Command Prompt as an administrator and enter the following command: